Published by Butter Press, Issue 2

 about the artist

-we believe artwork is work. please consider supporting twiin flame and spreading the word!
+we believe artwork is work. support twiin flame and spread the word!

 “Now and Then” is shamelessly soap, moving in for every queer person’s soft spot with heat-seeking precision: the homophobic parents, the shame, the emotional release of seeing accepted the little dyke we all root for.
 It seems like an important step for lesbian visibility in popular culture.
 So what’s the problem?